 Chateau Beychevelle Vineyards, Terroir, Grapes, Winemaking

-The Left Bank vineyard of Chateau Beychevelle is planted to 52% Cabernet Sauvignon, 40% Merlot, 5% Cabernet Franc and 3% Petit Verdot.
-However, it is the goal of the estate to slowly replace a portion of their Merlot vines with more Cabernet Sauvignon.
 The vines are planted to a density that ranges from 8,300 to 10,000 vines per hectare.
-Newer plantings are at the higher levels of vine density.
-On average, the vines are close to 30 years of age.
+Newer plantings are done at higher levels of vine density.
+On average, the vines are over 30 years of age.
 Starting in 2008, Chateau Beychevelle began moving closer to organic farming techniques.
+Today more than 35% of the vineyard is farmed organically.
 Progress is always slow and steady in Bordeaux, especially in the Medoc.

 Making the Wine of Chateau Beychevelle